Bluff No. 111

 28 of 39 in Yokohama

-Bluff No. 111 (山手111番館), a charming house built in 1926, was once the residence of J. E. Laffin, an American living in Yokohama.
-Designed by American architect J.H.
-Morgan, who also designed Berrick Hall and the Marunouchi Building in Tokyo, the house showcases a Spanish architectural style.
+Bluff No. 111 (山手111番館), a charming house built in 1926, was once the residence of J. E. Laffin, an American expatriate living in Yokohama.
+Designed by renowned American architect J.H.
+Morgan, who also worked on Berrick Hall and the Marunouchi Building in Tokyo, this historical home reflects a distinct Spanish architectural style.
+The house’s elegant structure, with its intricate details and timeless charm, stands out as a fine example of early 20th-century Western influence in Yokohama.

 Hours and Fees